 Following is the text accompanying the Bank of Canada’s decision to leave its benchmark overnight rate target at 1 percent.
 The statement was released today in Ottawa.

 The Bank of Canada today announced that it is maintaining its target for the overnight rate at 1 per cent.
 The Bank Rate is correspondingly 1 1/4 per cent and the deposit rate is 3/4 per cent.

 Reflecting all of these factors, the Bank has decided to maintain the target for the overnight rate at 1 per cent.
-Over time, some modest withdrawal of monetary policy stimulus will likely be required, consistent with achieving the 2 per cent inflation target.
-The timing and degree of any such withdrawal will be weighed carefully against global and domestic developments, including the evolution of imbalances in the household sector.
+To the extent that the economic expansion continues and the current excess supply in the economy is gradually absorbed, some modest withdrawal of the present considerable monetary policy stimulus may become appropriate, consistent with achieving the 2 per cent inflation target over the medium term.
+The timing and degree of any such withdrawal will be weighed carefully against domestic and global economic developments.

+Information note: The next scheduled date for announcing the overnight rate target is 23 October 2012.
 A full update of the Bank’s outlook for the economy and inflation, including risks to the projection, will be published in the MPR on 24 October 2012.
-The next scheduled date for announcing the overnight rate target is 4 December 2012.

 To contact the reporter on this story: Greg Quinn in Ottawa at email@example.com.